iNeedABox/Generative-String-Art/README.md

 ## Install Requirements

+1. **Download Python 3.13.3 or older from the official website:**

+   If you desire download Python click the next link: [Download Python](https://www.python.org/downloads/) Clicking it will redirect you to the official website of Python.

-1. **Navigate to the project directory and install the dependencies**:
+2. **Navigate to the project directory and install the dependencies:**

     ```bash
     cd GenerativeStringArt